Security

 ALTER ROLE [db_datareader] ADD MEMBER ' + QUOTENAME(@LoginName) + '

-ALTER ROLE [SQLAgentReaderRole] ADD MEMBER ' + QUOTENAME(@LoginName) + '
+--ALTER ROLE [SQLAgentReaderRole] ADD MEMBER ' + QUOTENAME(@LoginName) + '

 '